-The Peterborough Museum & Archives shall endeavour to provide equal access to all members of the community, both physically and intellectually, to the collections, information, services and programs.
+The Peterborough Museum & Archives shall endeavour to provide equal access to all members of the community to the collections, information, services and programs and facilities by minimizing economic, social, geographic, physical, cultural and intellectual barriers.
+The Peterborough Museum & Archives shall also reach out to a broad range of interest levels, to the greatest extent possible.